 5-Step Manufacturing Procurement Process

-There are seven steps in the procure-to-pay process, each of which we’ll dive into to explain how technology and process modifications can help streamline each step.
+There are five steps in the procure-to-pay process, each of which we’ll dive into to explain how technology and process modifications can help streamline each step.

 1. Requisition order placed

 During the planning process, you may require requisition orders to be placed and approved prior to vendor research and selection to occur.
 If so, it’s important to make this step as seamless as possible to ensure a timely turnaround and approval to get the workflow kicked off.
 With an integrated system like Dynamics 365, your users can quickly fill out required information such as part required, project information, date required, and more, and have that information immediately sent electronically to pre-set approvers.
 Those contacts can then approve, deny, or make changes to the request within the system and continue the procurement process.

 2. Vendor selection

 Through automated vendor selection within Dynamics 365, data from all approved vendors are automatically compiled within the system, giving your users key information to make better-informed purchasing decisions.
 By optimizing the way you interact and work with suppliers, you can better strategize orders to reduce cost, streamline processes, and increase value to your partnership.

 Another facet of vendor management is an integrated portal where your employees and vendors can access information about your partnership – including contracts, order history, available products, turn around times, purchase order replication, and more.
 By incorporating a portal into your overall solution, you give all parties insights into data to move projects along faster.

 Lastly, vendor bidding may be an important process in your purchasing decisions.
 Allowing for multiple vendors to submit responses to pricing and availability of a product that you can source from multiple vendors, along with the ability to create these requests for proposal and rank them by different supply chain measures (i.e. on-time delivery performance) are powerful and important features within Dynamics 365.